BYLAWS OF THE GRAYSLAKE GREENERY GARDEN CLUB

 • Is responsible for compilation, corrections to, additions to, printing, and distribution of the yearbook.

-5. Publicity Committee
+5. Community Outreach Committee

 6. History Committee: